sony/micro-mail-sender/doc/send.md

     "cc"      : [ <Address> ...],         // optional
     "bcc"     : [ <Address> ...],         // optional
-    "subject" : <string>,                 // optional (to override main subject) "headers" : <json-objectt>,           // optional }
+    "subject" : <string>,                 // optional (to override main subject) "headers" : <json-object>,            // optional }
 ```

 ### Address

-`Address` is a generic object paring an email address and
+`Address` is a generic object that pairs an email address with an optional name.
-an accompanied name.

 ```
 {